 When Auguste Robert passed away in 1907 his cousin Paul Robert took charge.
 Maurice Robert, a fourth generation member of the Robert family, took over in 1912.
 By 1913 output had risen to one million ébauches a year.

-The main road through the town is named Avenue Robert in recognition of the importance of the Robert family and their watch factory to the economy of Fontainemelon.
+The main road through Fontainemelon is named Avenue Robert in recognition of the importance of the Robert family and their watch factory to the economy of Fontainemelon.
 Today ETA S.A.
 Manufacture Horlogère Suisse are still to be found at 13 Avenue Robert.

 The advert here was published in 1915.
 It says that the company was founded in 1823, which refers to the year that Jacob Robert was made a partner, the first of the Robert family to become partners in the company.
-Later adverts revert to the earlier date of 1793 for the foundation of the company.
+Later adverts revert to the earlier date of 1793, the date of foundation of the company by Benguerel and Humbert.

 The advert shows the Fontainemelon trademark of an arrow through an apple, which was registered by the company in 1891.
 This is a reference to William Tell, the folk hero whose defiance in 1307 of Gessler, a representative of Habsburg Austria, led to the famous apple shot from the head of Tell's son, the imprisonment and escape of Tell, followed by his assassination of Gessler, a subsequent popular rebellion against Habsburg rule, and the formation of the Old Swiss Confederacy.

-In addition to ébauches the advert offers finnisages and sertissages, finishing and jewel setting.
-The types of movement available are "Clef, Bascule, Remontoir.
+In addition to the manufacture of ébauches the advert mentions finnisages and sertissages, finishing and jewel setting.
+The genres (types) of movement made are “Clef, Bascule, Remontoir”.
 Clef means key wound and remontoir means stem wound.
-Bascule means a lever, so this is probably referring to the type of lever set movements required by railway companies.
-The lever was an inherent a safety feature; by making it more difficult to set the time, reducing the risk of it being altered accidentally.
+Bascule means a lever, so this is probably referring to the type of lever set movements required especially by railway companies.
+The lever was an inherent a safety feature; by making it more difficult to set the time it reduced the risk of it being altered accidentally.
 In addition to movements of normal height (thickness) there were medium thin and extra thin movements in calibres classic, modern and special.